-- a is the mean sound absorption coefficient, given for A-weighted quantities in the table a few pages ahead. - S{v} is the total area of the boundary surfaces of the test room (walls, ceiling and floor), in m2.
+- a is the mean sound absorption coefficient, given for A-weighted quantities in the table a few pages ahead. - $S_v$ is the total area of the boundary surfaces of the test room (walls, ceiling and floor), in m.

 Using reverberation time instead